Akhils10/solana-voting-system/readme.md

 yarn
 ```

-create .env file and paste contents of .env.example (copy .env ./env.example).
+create .env file and paste contents of .env.example (cp .env ./env.example).
 This is a required step

 ```bash
 yarn dev